Phones squealing like prodded pigs,

 to be me and always believe

-its mine.
+it’s mine.
 So I hide in my mouth

 until I can say the only word